droveda/spring-udemy-course/new-course/NOTES.md

 3. ``` context.getBean("name"); ``` to get the Bean

 What is the purpose of the @Configuration annotation in a Spring application?
-It marks a class as a source of bean definitions, allowing the Spring container to manage the Beans defined withon it.
+It marks a class as a source of bean definitions, allowing the Spring container to manage the Beans defined with on it.

 ## What is Spring Container AKA Spring Context AKA Spring IOC Container?
 * Spring Container: Manages Spring beans & their lifecycle
 * There are two types:
 * 1 - **Bean Factory**: Basic Spring Container
-* 2 - **Application Comtext**: Advanced Spring Container with enterprise-specific features (It is the one more frequently used)
+* 2 - **Application Context**: Advanced Spring Container with enterprise-specific features (It is the one more frequently used)
   * Easy to use in web applications
   * Easy internationalization
   * Easy integration with Spring AOP
 * Which one to use?
 Most enterprise applications use Application Context
   * Recommended for web applications, web services - REST API and microservices

-### Difference between POJO, JAVA Beand and Spring Bean
+### Difference between POJO, JAVA Bean and Spring Bean
 * POJO -> Plain old java object - Any java class, any java object is a POJO
 * Java Bean -> EJB (Enterprise Java Bean) - An old pattern (needs a default no args constructor, should have getters and setters, should Implements Serializable)
 * Spring Bean -> Anything managed by spring, any java object managed by Spring